dotnet/source-build/Documentation/RepoApi.md

 1. An action to perform
 1. A set of parameters

+Individual repos are free to implement more features in these build scripts than what is required by source-build.
+For example, a repo may want to provide a default action.
+These extra behaviors are not defined by source-build.

 ### Actions

 To start, there are a number of actions source-build will need the repos to implement.
 The actions are: